 Thanks for the opportunity to share, to participate, to build something great with you all.

 Live in love.

-On September 11, 2001, I was living in Burlington, VT – painting, enjoying the coming autumn, etc. I didn’t have a TV (still don’t), never listened to the radio (still don’t) and the internet was just a nice road through the hills – not the information speedway it is today.
+On September 11, 2001, I was living in Burlington, VT – painting, enjoying the coming autumn, etc. I didn’t have a TV (still don’t), never listened to the radio (still don’t) and the internet was still just a plodding dirt road through the hills – not the information super highway it was to become.

 There was a lightness that died that day.
-Things got a little more serious.
-From economic crashes to ‘terrorism’ to endlessly costly wars to government intrusion – it’s a different world than the one I knew from the 90s and it does it’s best to squelch hope (even when it says that you should have some!) and inculcate fear.
+A bubble that burst.
+Things got more serious.
+From economic crashes to endlessly costly wars to intrusions of privacy and the slashing of civil liberties to an endless stoking of the fires of fear.
+It’s a different world than the one I knew from the 90s.

 I'd love to hear from you.
 Send me a message here and

 I'll do my best to get back to you as soon as I can.